xtracdev/automated-perf-test/README.md

 | -reBaseAll        | Run a training run which will overwrite the all statistics of previous training on the execution host         |
 | -reBaseAll        | Run a training run which will overwrite the all statistics of previous training on the execution host         |
 | -testFileFormat   | The format of the test definition files, the supported formats are XML and TOML (default XML)                 |

+#### Testing Strategies
+The framework supports two type of testing strategies, ServiceBased and SuiteBased.
+These testing strategies allow flexalbility when performing performance test under different conditions, for example Build pipeline mock vs Live back end load test.
+##### ServiceBased
+This is the default testing strategy and will be used if no test test suite is defined in the configuration file.
+In this scenarion, all files in the test case dir will for an informal test suite.
+Service Based testing focuses on each service  independently of others.
+Memory and service response time data is gathered during the test and analysis is performed once the test is complete.
+Service based testing is very appropiate when used in conjunction with a build pipeline and mock back end.
+These test should run quickly to ensure fast overall run time of the pipeline.
+This type of testing divides the load accross concurrent users.
+Eg. For 1000 iterations per test case with 10 concurrent users, each user will perform 100 requests concurrently per test case.

+##### SuiteBased
+Suite based testing is designed to simulate real load testing hitting a live backend.
+Data can be passed between requests so response data from one request can be used in the request of another.
+Memory and service response time data is gathered during the test and analysis is performed once the test is complete.
+In suite based testing, the number of iteration controls the number of time the suite is run per concurrent user.
+Thus adding more concurrent user will increase the testing load.

+### Contributing

+To contribute, you must certify you agree with the [Developer Certificate of Origin](http://developercertificate.org/) by signing your commits via `git -s`.
+To create a signature, configure your user name and email address in git.
+Sign with your real name, do not use pseudonyms or submit anonymous commits.

+In terms of workflow:

+0. For significant changes or improvement, create an issue before commencing work.
+1. Fork the respository, and create a branch for your edits.
+2. Add tests that cover your changes, unit tests for smaller changes, acceptance test for more significant functionality.
+3. Run gofmt on each file you change before committing your changes.
+4. Run golint on each file you change before committing your changes.
+5. Make sure all the tests pass before committing your changes.
+6. Commit your changes and issue a pull request.